Sihoiba/JH_Klass_Inmate/README.md

 The inmates PASSIVE skill Always Angry, restores half his rage whenever he enters a new level and increases gun melee damage by 12.

-In addition to the new Klass, this mod adds AV versions of the Crowbar, Axe and Large Axe.
+In addition to the new Klass, this mod adds AV versions of the Crowbar, Axe and Large Axe they only drop if the player has taken the Sucker Punch skill.

 Adds a functionally identical alternate version of Angel Of New York Reloaded, as the standard version will crash if you use the decoy skill of Fraudster with that challenge specifically.